lwa-project/lsl/doc/source/scripts.rst

             -s, --stack                 Stack spectra in groups of 6 (if '-g' is enabled only)

+            -d, --disable-chunks        Display plotting chunks in addition to the global average

             -o, --output                Output file name for spectra imag

 tbnSpectra.py